Emergence of meta-stable clustering in mean-field transformer models: Conclusions and future works

 We thank Philippe Rigollet for discussions that motivated this work.
-AA is member of INdAM (GNAMPA group), and acknowledges partial support of Dipartimento di Eccellenza, UNIPI, the Future of Artificial Intelligence Research (FAIR) foundation (WP2), PRIN 2022 project ConStRAINeD (2022XRWY7W), PRA Project APRISE, and GNAMPA Project CUP\_E53C22001930001.
+AA and GB thank the Mathematics Department at the University of Pisa, where part of this work was carried out.
+AA acknowledges partial support of Dipartimento di Eccellenza, UNIPI, the Future of Artificial Intelligence Research (FAIR) foundation (WP2), PRIN 2022 project ConStRAINeD (2022XRWY7W), and PRA Project APRISE.